KshitijGhodekar/Dissertation-Healthcare-Frontend/README.md

 ## Overview
 The frontend provides a **web-based user interface** for interacting with the **Cross-Border Healthcare Data Exchange Broker**.
-It enables hospitals and authorized healthcare professionals to securely request, view, and manage patient health records across borders.
+It allows hospitals and authorized healthcare professionals to securely request, view, and manage patient health records across borders.

-Key Features:
+### Key Features
-- **Cross-border request initiation** (Ireland → India, India → Ireland)
+- **Cross-Border Request Initiation** → Create and send patient data requests between hospitals (System B → System A, and vice versa)
-- **Secure login and authentication** for healthcare providers
+- **Secure Authentication** → Login and role-based access control for healthcare providers
-- **Data request dashboard** with real-time status updates via Kafka
+- **Data Request Dashboard** → Track active requests with real-time status updates via Kafka
-- **Blockchain audit logs** view for traceability
-- **FHIR-compliant healthcare data visualization**
+- **Blockchain Audit Logs** → View immutable records of all data transactions for compliance and transparency
+- **Access Logs** → Monitor and trace system access and activity for enhanced accountability
+- **FHIR Data Viewer** → Visualize patient records in HL7 FHIR-compliant format for interoperability

 ---